 Our Staff at Impact Learning Center

 Our staff is comprised of really amazing people.
 We recruit a wide range of professionals that offer insight, tools, creativity, and wonderful student relationships.
 Our tutors are CPR/First Aid licensed and background checked.
-Our crew is comprised of certified K-12 teachers, retired teachers, and some are college students working towards becoming teachers.
-Others staff members hold degrees in the subjects being tutored.
+Our crew is comprised of certified K-12 teachers, retired teachers, and college students working towards becoming teachers.
+Other staff members hold degrees in the subjects being tutored.
 We love our staff!

 Director & Tutor

 Evelyn MacLean is a long-time advocate of children and a licensed teacher in the State of Oregon.
 Evelyn has been working with children for 18 years.
 As a teacher who has worked in the public schools, she understands the need to tailor learning opportunities to best fit each child.
 She is an accomplished artist and crafts person.
 She has used many mediums both in her professional art, but also as an educator to reach children and encourage their expression and creativity.
 Evelyn has a BA in Psychology from Sacramento State, a Teaching Certification from University of Maine, an ESL endorsement from Portland State University, and holds a Master’s in Education, Curriculum and Instruction from Portland State University.

 Lance has been with us for 10 years.

 Lance has been involved with the Start Making a Reader Program since 2001.
 Lance holds a degree in law and has a Master’s in Education/Social Studies.
 He has been involved with tutoring students through the Urban League of Portland and worked with students in the Oregon’s School’s Activities Association.
 Lance has a love of history and reading.
 With a passion and zest for learning and inspiring children to learn, he encourages children to strive for excellence in their academics.
 Lance has been a part of Impact Learning for over three years.

 Matt has been with us for 3 1/2 years.